arturo-caceres/ArturoCaceres_T1A3/README.md

 Very easily, the user will know how rusty they are with the material they show fifth-grader nowadays.
 The main goal of creating this application not only was to interact with a funny game, but also to make the user realize how easy it is to forget basic knowledge.

-**Target audience**
+**Target audience and the how they will use it.**

 The target audience for this application is anyone between the ages of 7 and 99 years old.
 Anyone who is interested in a challenge, is welcome to play this game.

-By going through all the options the user will use this application to gain new knowledge if they fail the question and decide to try again and find out what the answer to the question is.
+By going through all the questions; the user will use this application to gain new knowledge, if they fail the question and decide to try again, and find out what the answer to the question is.

 ## **Features**